Official State of Rhode Island website

 Rhode Island Office of Energy Resources

-RI Relay: 711 - A written complaint should be submitted to the RIOER’s ADA Coordinator within ten (10) business days after the complainant becomes aware of the alleged violation.
+2. A complaint must be submitted to the Non-Discrimination Coordinator within ten (10) calendar days after the complainant becomes aware of the alleged violation.
 The complaint should contain the name and address of the person filing the complaint and a brief description of the alleged violations of the regulation.

-- Complaints by state employees or applicants for state employment should refer to process set forth in RIOER’s Complaint Process and the State Equal Opportunity Office procedure.
-Complaints relating to discrimination based on a disability in the provision of services may also be filed with the Governor’s Commission on Disabilities and in some cases the Rhode Island Commission for Human Rights.
-In addition, the complainant may have other remedies, including those relating to federal agencies, such as the EEOC and the United State Department of Justice.
-Notice of any complaint shall be given to the RIOER’s ADA Coordinator.
+4. Complaints by State employees or applicants for State employment should refer to process set forth in RIOER’s Complaint Process and the State Equal Opportunity Office procedure.
+Complaints relating to discrimination based on a disability in the provision of services may also be filed with the Governor’s Commission on Disabilities and, in some cases. the Rhode Island Commission for Human Rights.
+In addition, the complainant may have other remedies, including those relating to federal agencies, such as the United States Equal Employment Opportunity Commission and the United State Department of Justice.
+Notice of any complaint shall be given to the RIOER’s Non-Discrimination Coordinator.

 Investigation and Report

-- An investigation, as may be appropriate, will follow the filing of a compliant.
-The investigation will be conducted by the ADA Coordinator, or his/her designee, in consultation with other RIOER personnel, as warranted.
+1. An investigation, as may be appropriate, will follow the filing of a compliant.
+The investigation will be conducted by the Non-Discrimination Coordinator, or his/her designee, in consultation with other RIOER personnel, as warranted.
 This procedure contemplates an informal but thorough investigation, afforded all interested person and their representatives, if any, an opportunity to submit evidence relevant to a complaint.
+The investigation may include interviews of the complainant, employees, contractors, subcontractors, subgrantees, those named in the complaint, and witnesses to the alleged discrimination, as well as a review of any physical or written evidence.
+If more information is needed to resolve the case, the Non-Discrimination Coordinator may contact the complainant.
+The complainant has thirty (30) calendar days to send requested information to the investigator assigned to the case.
 Mediation may be offered to the complainant at this level.

-- At the conclusion of the investigation, the ADA Coordinator shall prepare a report that will make a written determination as to the validity of the complaint and a description of the resolution, if any.
-The ADA Coordinator will forward a copy of the report to the complainant within fifteen (15) business days of the complaint was received, unless further time is necessary, or the deadline is extended by all parties in writing.
+2. At the conclusion of the investigation, the Non-Discrimination Coordinator shall prepare a report that will make a written determination as to the validity of the complaint and a description of the resolution, if any.
+The Non-Discrimination Coordinator will forward a copy of the report to the complainant within fifteen (15) calendar days of the complaint was received, unless further time is necessary, or the deadline is extended by all parties in writing.

 Appeal

-- If the response by the ADA Coordinator does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision to RIOER’s Commissioner within fifteen (15) business days after receipt of the report.
+1. If the response by the Non-Discrimination Coordinator does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision to RIOER’s Acting Commissioner within fifteen (15) calendar days after receipt of the report.

-- Within fifteen (15) business days after receipt of the appeal, RIOER’s Commissioner, or his/her designee, will investigate the complaint and respond in writing with a final determination and resolution of the complaint.
+2. Within fifteen (15) calendar days after receipt of the appeal, the Acting Commissioner or his/her designee, will investigate the complaint and respond in writing with a final determination and resolution of the complaint.

 Records

-- The ADA Coordinator will maintain the files and records relating to the complaints filed.
+1. The Non-Discrimination Coordinator will maintain the files and records relating to the complaints filed.
 Complaints will remain confidential except to the extent necessary to conduct a review of the facts and to the extent authorized by law.